barondandi/install-omv/README.md

 ## 4. RAID installation using an USB flash drive

+> NOTE: I describe here Josip Lazić procedure (link in References at the end), just adding some comments.
+I did not follow this porcedure as I went for the USB installation in the end (for the reasons already given).

 First install OMV on a USB drive, as previously described, and boot for the first time.
 Do not enable flashmemory plugin.
 Shut down OMV and insert two drives you actually intend on using, and boot OMV from USB device.

- Now that you are logged in via SSH you need to determine your drives, I use lsscsi for that, but you can use whatever you want.
-In my demonstration I have OMV installed on /dev/sda, while /dev/sdb and /dev/sdc are SATA drives.
+ Now that you are logged in via SSH you need to determine your drives, I use `lsscsi` for that, but you can use whatever you want.
+In my demonstration I have OMV installed on `/dev/sda`, while `/dev/sdb` and `/dev/sdc` are SATA drives.

 First we need to create partitions on SATA drives, I will use parted for creating 3 partitions, first for GRUB, second for OMV root, and third for data.